kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

       - Impact of its degraded performance or high-error rates on the feature:
 -->

-The addition has the same dependencies as the currently autoscaling controller.
+The addition has the same dependencies as the current autoscaling controller.

 ### Scalability